narain280493/Automatic-Question-Generation/README.txt

 The following 3) should be started from the command line
 3) Python wordnet server running in port 8030
+U need bottle framework for that
-Run it using the command :~/workspace/QuestionGeneration$ cd pythonscripts/ :~/workspace/QuestionGeneration/pythonscripts$ python python_wordnet_server.py
+Install the latest stable release with "sudo pip install bottle "," easy_install -U bottle" Run it using the command :~/workspace/QuestionGeneration$ cd pythonscripts/ :~/workspace/QuestionGeneration/pythonscripts$ python python_wordnet_server.py